machine-gun-dg/faqtest/README.md

 In addition, NIB offers Micrometer for application metrics.
 While we demonstrate Micrometer data with Grafana in the demo, we expect you to use your preferred industry-standard telemetry tool like Dynatrace or AppDynamics.
 Micrometer's collected data can be easily integrated with these tools.
 The equivalent of Java/Micrometer in .NET is .NET/OpenTelemetry

+###  Is dynamic reloading of program supported ? (how is handled a new compiled version deployment)
+Once a program is compiled the equivalent .class is generated.
+The mLogica framework uses a standard Java class loader to load classes into the JVM.
+When a specific class is needed, the class loader checks if it has already been loaded.
+If not, it loads the class from a specified location.
+The above applies for both COBOL and Java components (previous COBOL, PLI, etc.. refactored to Java)

+### What is the best/recommended IDE to develop with Liber*M software ?
+We suggest:
+<br>•	IntelliJ IDEA for Java and
+<br>•	Eclipse for COBOL and/or Java

+### How is the transactional monitor configuration captured / migrated (e.g. CICS CSD config file)?
+Each CICS region (called Supernaut Region) is configured using the CSD files configuration from the mainframe.
+CSD is automatically converted in corresponding JSON and YAML config files.

+### What are the z/OS INTERCOMMUNICATION services that are supported by your solution?
+NIB fully supports  TCP/IP based protocols: HTTP, FTP, Web Services and MQ.
+<br>NIB exposes TN3270 over IP but do not consume it (we are servers not clients).
+<br>About files exchange we rely on system's product for the file transfer.
+So we support FTP, SFTP,FTPS, SPAZIO, XCOM...
+<br>CTG / IMS Connect - only partially supported and requires specific analysis

+### Could you please specify more about your MQ support?
+NIB supports MQ through JMS (Java Message Service) and IBM MQ Client for Java (or similar like RabbitMQ).
+Therefore whatever is supported by the latter is supported by NIB.